|Support||Email, Chat, Phone|

 - This also helps you to select specific servers for different needs, whether you are looking for a nearby server in your area or another geographic location for accessing media.

-- It also gives you more options for geo-spoofing your location, which may be useful when purchasing plane tickets.
+- It also gives you more options for geo-spoofing your location, which may be useful when purchasing items online.

 Does IPVanish use virtual server locations?